-Keshia Knight Has Given Birth To Baby Girl, Ella Grace
+Keshia Knight Has Given Birth To Baby Girl Ella Grace

 Keshia Knight Pulliam has given birth to a beautiful baby girl!
-After a long, emotional pregnancy, the former child star, who gained fame as the adorable Rudy Huxtable on The Cosby Show delivered a healthy baby-girl on Monday, according to US Weekly!
+After a long, emotional pregnancy, the former child star, who gained fame as the adorable Rudy Huxtable on The Cosby Show, delivered a healthy baby girl on Monday, according to Us Weekly.

 Straying away from her Hollywood peers’ habit of naming their kid’s super unique names, Keshia opted for a more traditional moniker for her first born: Ella Grace.
 The Stir reported that Keshia, though she’d already picked out Ella for a first name, added Grace because she gave her strength to get through her difficult pregnancy.